 2 Timothy 3:2 For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, 3 unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, 4 traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, 5 having a form of godliness but denying its power.
 And from such people turn away!

-Exodus 21:7 "And if a man sells his daughter to be a female slave, she shall not go out as the male slaves do.
+Exodus 21:7 “And if a man sells his daughter to be a female slave, she shall not go out as the male slaves do.
 8 If she does not please her master, who has betrothed her to himself, then he shall let her be redeemed.
 He shall have no right to sell her to a foreign people, since he has dealt deceitfully with her.
 9 And if he has betrothed her to his son, he shall deal with her according to the custom of daughters.
 10 If he takes another wife, he shall not diminish her food, her clothing, and her marriage rights.
-11 And if he does not do these three for her, then she shall go out free, without paying money.
+11 And if he does not do these three things for her, then she shall go out free, without paying money.

 1 Timothy 5:8 But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever.